-Customer Health Checks • N/A Sanitation Hand washing required; no provisions regarding frequency or breaks High customer contact areas (e.g. door entrances) will be cleaned every two hours Drink refills shall be in clean/unused glass/cups • Menus, if laminated, should be cleaned after each usage or paper menus shall be designed for single use and disposed of Use single-use items as much as possible, such as packets of ketchup or salt Have hand sanitizer and sanitizing products readily available for employees and guests Create a plan for and checklist of all surfaces your staff and guests will come in contact with • Train your staff on these surfaces and prepare procedures for elevated cleaning and sanitizing of these surfaces Dedicate staff members on each shift to sanitizing surfaces in dining areas and restrooms Distancing and Tables must be distanced 6 feet apart with no more than 8 guests per table Occupancy • Staff will limit the number of customers in the restaurant to those that can be adequately distanced 6 feet apart Restrictions Adhere to social distancing guidelines in bar areas Avoid gathering of guests at entrances and exits and designate appropriate social distancing spacing • Designate with signage, tape, or by other means appropriate social distancing spacing for employees and customers Spacing should be illustrated, as much as possible, in a waiting area, kitchen, back of the house, laundry, and prep area Any indoor or outdoor waiting area must be marked so that social distancing standards are met One member of a party may be allowed in waiting area while other members of their party wait in their car Changes to Where practicable, use physical barriers such as partitions or plexiglass at registers.
-Payment Systems Other • Businesses open to the public should post a sign at the entrance stating that individuals who have a fever, cough or any sign of Operational sickness should not enter, and should also post a description of their sanitation and social distancing measures Guidelines Condiments are not to be left on tables; provided by request and sanitized after usage or disposable packets should be used Employees are encouraged to take ServSafe Food Handler class to learn more about food safety as it relates to COVID-19 Local Exceptions • N/A State Alaska Official Orders Stay at home order expiration date: 4/21/20 and Guidance Restaurant Reopening Guidance (Effective 5/8/20) • Phase 3 to begin on 5/22/20 Alaska Cabaret, Hotel, Restaurant, and Retailers Association Reopening Guidance Dine-In Permitted, with restrictions; delivery and curbside takeout encouraged Employee PPE Fabric face coverings must be worn by all employees Employee Health Conduct pre-shift screening, maintain staff screening log No employee displaying symptoms of COVID-19 will provide services to customers - symptomatic or ill employees may not report Checks No employee aisplaying symptoms of COVID-13 will provide services to castomers - symptomatic of intemployees may not report
+Customer Health Checks • N/A Sanitation Hand washing required; no provisions regarding frequency or breaks High customer contact areas (e.g. door entrances) will be cleaned every two hours Drink refills shall be in clean/unused glass/cups • Menus, if laminated, should be cleaned after each usage or paper menus shall be designed for single use and disposed of Use single-use items as much as possible, such as packets of ketchup or salt Have hand sanitizer and sanitizing products readily available for employees and guests Create a plan for and checklist of all surfaces your staff and guests will come in contact with Train your staff on these surfaces and prepare procedures for elevated cleaning and sanitizing of these surfaces Dedicate staff members on each shift to sanitizing surfaces in dining areas and restrooms Distancing and Tables must be distanced 6 feet apart with no more than 8 guests per table Occupancy Staff will limit the number of customers in the restaurant to those that can be adequately distanced 6 feet apart Restrictions Adhere to social distancing guidelines in bar areas Avoid gathering of guests at entrances and exits and designate appropriate social distancing spacing • Designate with signage, tape, or by other means appropriate social distancing spacing for employees and customers Spacing should be illustrated, as much as possible, in a waiting area, kitchen, back of the house, laundry, and prep area Any indoor or outdoor waiting area must be marked so that social distancing standards are met One member of a party may be allowed in waiting area while other members of their party wait in their car Changes to Where practicable, use physical barriers such as partitions or plexiglass at registers.
+Payment Systems Other • Businesses open to the public should post a sign at the entrance stating that individuals who have a fever, cough or any sign of Operational sickness should not enter, and should also post a description of their sanitation and social distancing measures Guidelines Condiments are not to be left on tables; provided by request and sanitized after usage or disposable packets should be used Employees are encouraged to take ServSafe Food Handler class to learn more about food safety as it relates to COVID-19 Local Exceptions • N/A State Alaska Official Orders Stay at home order expiration date: 4/21/20 and Guidance Restaurant Reopening Guidance (Effective 5/8/20) Phase 3 and 4 Guidance, to begin on 5/22/20 Majority of previous mandates become advisories Alaska Cabaret, Hotel, Restaurant, and Retailers Association Reopening Guidance Dine-In • Yes Employee PPE • N/A Employee Health Consider pre-shift screening of staff for symptoms (while protecting staff privacy)